newjersey/navigator-content/src/roadmaps/tasks/logisticare.md

 >**Once completed, you will have:**
 >
->- Specific billing information for your transportation business
+>- Logisticare billing information for your transportation business